-IF COMING UP WITH an interesting way to teach your 6-8 graders about archaeology is difficult for you, look no further.
-What Is It Like to Be an Archaeologist? is a project based learning activity for your collaborative groups that is enticing, challenging and fun.
-When you see your kids being actively engaged and truly enjoying their learning experience, it will help you to once again discover a joy of learning with them.
+COMING UP WITH an interesting way to teach your 6-8 graders about archaeology is difficult for you, look no further, What is it Like to Be an Archaeologist? is a project based activity for your collaborative groups that is enticing, challenging and fun.
+When you see that your students are engaged and excited about learning, you may remember why you became a teacher in the first place.

 So instead of just talking about archaeology, writing definitions, and answering questions, which will turn them off, they’ll have a good grasp of what they’re studying because they’ll be active rather than passive learners.

-We all know that many kids forget what they’ve been taught soon after they’ve had their test.
-I’m positive this will leave a lasting impression and will be something they’ll remember even after they’ve left your classroom.
+Soon after kids have taken a test, they forget what they’ve been taught.
+I’m positive What is it Like to Be an Archaeologist? will leave a lasting impression and will be something they’ll remember even after they’ve left your classroom.

 ⎈COMMON CORE STANDARDS⎈

-⎈ WHAT THE EXPERTS SAY about project based learning:⎈
+⎈ EXPERTS HAVE POSITIVE OPINIONS about project based learning:⎈

 ⎈ PBL is an effective and enjoyable way to learn and gain better learning competencies required to be successful in school and life.